VonStroheim/thebooking/README.txt

 * **Custom fields**: add your desired fields in the reservation form to collect the data you need (even **files**!)
 * **Conditional fields**: fields can be configured to show/hide or being required in consequence of values of other fields.
 * **Validation**: apply the desired validation rule to any text field, if needed.

+#### Google Calendar 2-ways integration

+Connect your Google Calendar to see all your reservations there and to block available timeslots when busy.

 #### Locations